A movie review by: Lee Sonogan

 The line “I have come here to chew bubble gum and kick ass, and I’m all out of bubble gum” was ad-libbed by Roddy Piper.
 According to director John Carpenter, Piper had taken the line from a list of ideas he had for his pro wrestling interviews.
 Graffiti artist Shepard Fairey got his “obey” name from this film.
 The film is often cited by British author David Icke as John Carpenter’s best film.

-The film is partially shot in black-and-white which involved only the scenes and sequences where the aliens were visible to the audience when characters are wearing the sunglasses for most of the film.
-But this visual aesthetic ceases towards the end of the picture where upon the aliens become visible in color for the film’s final act.
+The film is partially shot in black-and-white which involved only the scenes and sequences where the aliens were visible to the audience when characters are wearing sunglasses for most of the film.
+But this visual aesthetic ceases towards the end of the picture whereupon the aliens become visible in colour for the film’s final act.